-1. make it prominent – not too big that it overshadows, and not too small that it gets lost
+1. Make the CTA prominent – but not too big that it overshadows, and not too small that it gets lost.

-3. Be clear and concise with the ask – options can be relevant, but don’t ask for too much in one go
+3. Be clear and concise with what you’re asking – relevant options are ok, but don’t ask for too much in one go.

 4. Test what resonates best with your audience and don’t be afraid to take some risks.